-According to the National Highway Traffic Safety Administration, pedestrian traffic deaths are unfortunately on the rise.
+According to the National Highway Traffic Safety Administration, pedestrian traffic deaths are on the rise.
 Accidents killed 5,376 pedestrians in 2015 and injured about 70,000 more.
 Nearly, 5,300 traffic crashes took the lives of one or more pedestrians.
 On average, a pedestrian dies nearly every 90 minutes in the United States.
 In fact, pedestrian fatalities account for roughly 15 percent of all traffic deaths.
-If you or a loved one has been hurt in a pedestrian accident, call Burg Simpson’s Colorado personal injury lawyers for help.
+If you or a loved one has been hurt in a pedestrian accident, call Burg Simpson’s pedestrian accident lawyers for help.

 The vast majority of these tragic – and completely avoidable – accidents occur at night.
-Factors at play after dark are the obvious lack of visibility and the higher likelihood of drunk drivers.
-Because of increased foot and motor vehicle traffic, urban centers and non-intersection areas are also both more likely to suffer pedestrian accidents.
+Factors at play after dark include the obvious lack of visibility and the higher likelihood of drunk drivers.
+Due to increased foot and motor vehicle traffic, urban centers and non-intersection areas are both more likely to suffer pedestrian accidents; the type of accidents that may require the help of a traffic accident lawyer.
 Speeding drivers, poor city planning, and other variables all lead to a higher rate of pedestrian accidents in urban areas.
-That’s not to say that rural areas don’t have their share of accidents.
+That is not to say that rural areas do not have their share of accidents.
 Even though there are fewer pedestrian accidents overall outside of cities, pedestrian injuries are usually much more serious and more likely to be fatal.
-Higher vehicle speeds, a lack of proper walkways and farther distances to a medical treatment all factor into the higher rural mortality rates.
+Rural mortality rates are also impacted by higher vehicle speeds, a lack of proper walkways and farther distances to medical treatment.

 When a wrongful death occurs because of a pedestrian accident, Burg Simpson’s lawyers can help families recover from these tragic losses.
-If you’ve lost someone in one of these incidents, call Burg Simpson’s Colorado personal injury attorneys at 303-792-5595 or fill out our FREE Evaluation Form right today!
+If you have lost someone in one of these incidents, call Burg Simpson’s expert traffic accident attorneys in Denver at 303-792-5595 or fill out our FREE Evaluation Form right today!

-The NHTSA lists several things pedestrians can do to stay alive when they’re sharing the road with drivers, such as:
+The NHTSA lists several things pedestrians can do to stay alive when they are sharing the road with drivers, such as:

 - Use the sidewalk or path whenever possible.

-- If one’s not available, walk along the shoulder, facing traffic.
+- If one is not available, walk along the shoulder, facing traffic.

-- Stay alert; don’t get distracted with electronic devices.
+- Stay alert; do not get distracted with electronic devices.

 - Never assume a driver can see you.
 Make eye contact with drivers as they approach.